 2. Targeted & Specific.

 Who are your target audience?
 Who do they follow?
 What do they like?
-If you’re selling electrical products or tech devices, churning out Make-Up Tutorials just because you know they’re going to get likes and shares isn't going to attract your target audience.
+If you’re selling electrical products or tech devices, churning out Make Up Tutorials just because you know they’re going to get likes and shares is missing the trick.
 Engagement over reach is crucial and if you’re reaching people who aren’t going to purchase your product or take interest in your brand- what’s the point?

-When it comes to anything marketing related, one of the most fatal errors is to alienate your audience or worse still, make them feel stupid.
-Even if your tutorial is putting up a pram or baking a Victoria sponge cake, don’t get caught up in jargon or market specific language that you personally think is universal.
-It always helps to have someone check through the scripts first to make sure you've not gotten carried away in a sea of technical vocabulary.
+When it comes to anything in marketing, one of the worst things you can do is to alienate your audience.
+Even if your tutorial is putting up a pram or baking a simple cake, don’t get caught up in jargon that you personally think is universal- if you have to have someone check through the scripts first, make sure you do.
 Another important issue is that 85% of Facebook Video is watched with the sound off.
-We’re forever on the go so most video and social video in watched on the go, so subtitles in video are the perfect way of allowing video be inclusive at all times.
+We’re forever on the go so most video and social video in watched on the go, so potentially putting some time aside to put in some subtitles is DEFINITELY worthwhile.

 With the overload of information and the plenary of social media advertising, our minds are becoming increasingly selective.
 We have the ability to filter information that doesn’t grasp our attention, or more importantly, give us something we want.
-All digital marketing needs to entertain and actually give something back to the consumer.
-The same goes for video, even though you’re providing 'free entertainment', the video needs to be slick, well-executed and interesting.
-The message needs to be clear, understandable and never monotonous.
+Anything for digital marketing these days needs to entertain and give the consumer something, rather than traditional advertising.
+The same goes for video, even though you’re providing free entertainment, the video needs to be slick, well-executed and interesting.
+The message needs to be clear, understandable but not monotonous.

 5. Remember the why

 1. Trust.
 Arguably the most valuable asset in terms of marketing and building a relationship with your client.
-Video allows for an intimate and behind-the-scenes aspect to your business.
-By putting yourself on camera in a “How-To Video", you present a certain vulnerability which will earn you that much sought after trust.
+Video allows for an intimate and behind the scenes aspect to your business and by putting yourself on camera in a “how-to” video, you present a certain vulnerability which will earn you that much sought after trust.
 If you’re authentic and likeable, all the better.

 2. Visibility.
 In other words: SEO.
-We’ve banged on about it time and time again but a video on your website is going to seriously boost your SEO (remember that Youtube is owned by Google).
-If you can create a strong, well-branded ‘How-To’ Video, your google ranking will repay you kindly.
+We’ve banged on about it time and time again but a video on your website is going to seriously boost your SEO.
+If you can create a strong, well branded ‘How-To’ video, your google ranking will repay you kindly.

 4. Shareability.
-The written word is losing prestige in our digital age and we're demanding everything in it's most immediate form.
+The written word is losing power in our digital age and we want everything as immediately as possible.
 Video allows for that.
-It’s universally accessible and more importantly; it's shareability, which means more reach and likely, more engagement.
+It’s accessible to everyone and more importantly it has a great shareability factor.